If it were easy, everyone would do it.

 As much as they want to be!
 You will find that the residents typically love having guests over for an evening or going with you to family/social events off campus.
 They love “adopting” their HPs’ parents as “grandparents” and playing games with guests.
 Hosting people is a great way to get people involved with the mission and show them the heart of Gateway.

-Besides being a member in good standing with the Apostolic Christian Church of America, being married at least a year (for couples), and at least 21 years old, we only ask that you come with open minds and hearts willing to share the Gospel through living life alongside hurting teenagers.
-You don’t need a social work degree, you don’t need to have your own children, nor do you need certain immunizations.
-We find that houseparents who are relational, flexible, and resilient tend to be the most effective in the Kingdom work of restoring hope to these teens.
+Come with open minds and hearts willing to share the Gospel through living life alongside hurting teenagers.
+We find that houseparents who are relational, flexible, and resilient tend to be the most effective in this Kingdom work of restoring hope to these teens.

 Since we have to have staff on-duty 24/7 to supervise the residents, *someone* has to be on duty on holidays and weekends.
 Typically, HPs rotate who is on duty during which holiday, but ultimately try to decide as a team to make the best decision that works for the house.
 [See the question above about the difference between leads and alternates for more details on how schedules work.]